 There was a tiny bit of leakage, but not too much.

 Maia picked out the cookie cutters she wanted to use and I set them on a baking dish to provide a bottom for the cookie cutters.

 Maia was in charge of the cookie cutters and the cake pan suncatcher (above).
 She mixed all the beads together this time rather than trying for specific colors or patterns.

 Daphne proudly made the little, round muffin tin suncatchers.

 (She piled the beads in generously; I took a few out when she wasn’t looking to keep it to a single layer.
 I was worried that they wouldn’t melt readily with too many.)

-Once we had our pony beads arranged in a single layer in baking dishes and metal cookie cutters, Harry melted them for us on the grill.
+Once we had our pony beads arranged in a single layer in baking dishes and metal cookie cutters, we melted them on the grill.
 It took us about 10 minutes last time we did this (with just one pan), but this time we put all three dishes on the grill at once and it not only took longer, but we had to keep rotating them since the outer edges didn’t melt nearly as quickly.